bulgariamitko/compucorpJobProject/README.md

 ## Summery

 Music have been always my passion.
 I always wanted when i was little to be able to find with ease my favourite artists and there discographies.
-So, i was very exaited when Compucorp have me the opportunity to show my skills and build this site/app for them.
+So, i was very exited when Compucorp have me the opportunity to show my skills and build this site/app for them.

 ## How i created the app
 - sudo yo angular